-Each year I look forward to the winter solstice because I know the days will once again be getting longer, and I will have more of the precious daylight I love to crochet by.
+Each year I look forward to the winter solstice because I know that my crochet days will once again be getting longer, and I will have more of the precious daylight I love to work by.

 Aware that I would have at least couple of seconds more to my crochet day, I did not want to waste any time dilly dallying around, so I asked my youngest son if I should work on A) embroidering pieces for my now 2017 North Carolina State Fair crochet project, or B) finish the sangria crochet flat bag based on Square C-1 from the Better Homes & Gardens Granny Square Sampler.

 In his infinite wisdom, he chose B, and with that decision made, I gathered the materials I needed to bring this crochet project to fruition.

 The first thing I needed to do was make a template for the lining.

 I started by wading into the no-man’s land that is the floor of my pantry.
 After navigating past the dog food, the cat food, and some potatoes, I reached my brown paper bag stash and selected one: